Coltaho/Autosplitters/Astalon/README.md

 ## Thanks

 - Thanks to JonLepage a dev for the game who changed some things for better splitting!
+- Thanks to [Voxelse](http://twitch.tv/Voxelse) for help with advanced ASL coding practices.

 ## Contact